DisnakeDev/disnake/docs/api.rst

     :param after: The updated member's updated info.
     :type after: :class:`Member`

+.. function:: on_member_screening_decline(member)

+    Called when a :class:`Member` leaves a :class:`Guild` without completing membership screening.
+This does not replace :func:`on_member_remove`;
+    both will be called.

+    This requires :attr:`Intents.members` to be enabled.

+    :param member: The member that left.
+    :type member: :class:`Member`

 .. function:: on_presence_update(before, after)

     Called when a :class:`Member` updates their presence.